Team-MTJ/Lockr/README.md

 One major feature is the ability to monitor password security through card colour-coding depending on how frequently the password has been seen in data breaches.
 This will update in real time as you're creating each password!

+Note: This midterm project was completed as part of the Lighthouse Labs Full-Stack Web Development Bootcamp and was the first collaborative coding experience for its group members.

 ## Screenshots

 ![Landing Page](https://github.com/Team-MTJ/Lockr/blob/master/docs/landing.png)